Yuri080/Yuri080/README.md

-### Olá Tudo bem ?
-Me chamo Yuri, é um prazer 👋
+### Hi how are you ?
+My name is Yuri great pleasure !! 👋

-- 🔭 Atualmente eu estou estagiando no Instituto Centec.
+- 🔭 Actually i am interning is Institute Centec
-- 🌱 Estou estudando Java Spring.
+- 🌱 I am studying Spring Boot
-- 😎 Tenho formação no curso tecnico de Análise e desenvolvimento de sistemas pelo Senai e fazendo faculdade no curso de mesmo nome.
+- 😎 I have training in the technical course of System Analisys and development at Senai
-- 📫 Contate-me no email: yurimenezes044@gmail.com
+- 📫 I am developer junior beck-end, my main language is Java
-- 😄 Pronouns: ele/dele
+- 📫 I have knowledge of MySQL, i know basics of Python and PHP